 Until the 1930s, Imogene Cove was home to the Pukaskwa Depot, a logging community of over 300 people!
-Want to know more?
-Pick up a copy of "Puckasaw Dairies" by Ruth Fletcher at the park store.
 Campsites at this location can be found at the cove's sandy, northern side.
 Camping is not permitted at the former town site.